OWASP/www-project-secure-headers/mainsite/01_headers.md

 📍 Important note about the behavior of different browsers for this header based on [technical tests](https://github.com/OWASP/www-project-secure-headers/issues/201#issuecomment-3190756900) performed:

-* DNS prefetch seem only active on Chromium based browsers.
+* DNS prefetch seems only active on Chromium based browsers.
 * Setting **X-DNS-Prefetch-Control** to **off** is only honored by the Chrome browser.

 ### Values